sokolovs/ec-adapter/README.md

-# 🔥 ectoControl Adapter Integration for HomeAssistant
+# 🔥 ectoControl Adapter for HomeAssistant